emlased/Redbrick_UTHSCSA/README.md

 - An optional stage for evaluating data before labeling.
 - In this stage, the reviewer can remove studies that are poor quality from the labeling pool.
 - As with all review stages, the entire dataset can be reviewed or a fractional review can be performed.

+### Auto-annotator
+- This stage can be included to use a model to automatically segment normal anatomy.
+- If the team has a custom model, this model can be uploaded and applied to data.

 ### Single Labeling
 - Studies are labeled once by each annotator.